Become a Let’s Fish! coach

-As a charity, we’re encouraging as many people as possible to get into fishing but we need great, experienced coaches to help younger people learn and love angling as much as we do.
+As a charity, we’re encouraging as many people as possible to get into fishing, but we need great, experienced coaches to inspire people to learn and love angling as much as we do.

-There’s a tremendous amount of personal satisfaction gained from helping new people into the sport.
-Most coaches are motivated to get involved for the love and the desire to put something back into their clubs, rather than the financial rewards.
+There’s a tremendous amount of personal satisfaction gained from introducing people to angling.
+Most coaches get involved because of a desire to put something back into their clubs, rather than for the financial rewards.

-The Angling Trust are responsible for all training and licencing of professionally qualified angling coaches.
+The Angling Trust are responsible for all training and licensing of professionally qualified angling coaches.

 All licenced coaches will have: